 What Does the Apartment Lease Say About Utilities?

 Every Chicago apartment lease should clearly define which utilities will be paid by the tenant directly, which will be paid by the landlord at no additional cost to the tenant, and which will be paid by the landlord but charged to the tenant as additional rent.
-And those are terms that cannot change during the course of the lease.
+And those are terms that cannot change during the lease.
 (See the Illinois Rental Property Utility Service Act, 765 ILCS 735/1.2(b)).

-In Illinois, no landlord can require a tenant to take responsibility for paying a utility if the bill will include common areas (like hallways outside of the apartment, the gym, garage or laundry room), unless the landlord makes the disclosures required by the Illinois Rental Property Utility Service Act, 765 ILCS 735/1.2(a).
+In Illinois, no landlord can require a tenant to take responsibility for paying a utility if the bill will include common areas (like hallways outside of the apartment, the gym, garage, or laundry room) unless the landlord makes the disclosures required by the Illinois Rental Property Utility Service Act, 765 ILCS 735/1.2(a).

-If the lease says that the tenant is responsible for paying for any utilities, then the landlord should let the tenant know which providers to contact for service.
+If the lease says that the tenant is responsible for paying for any utilities, the landlord should let the tenant know which providers to contact for service.